Anxiety has become a challenge for many people in daily modern life.

 It sounds so simple, yet when we take the time to actually witness our own thoughts as they occur, we recognize that they are often centered in the future or the past.

-Chewing on the past or projecting into the future are usually not calming to the psyche and body.
+Chewing on the past or projecting into the future is usually not calming to the psyche and body.

 What is healing: being present, fully, in this moment.
 A meditation practice helps that occur.